text-machine-lab/uml_nlp_class_2018/hw1/README.md

 ### Examine your word vectors

 Please do the following:

-* select 20 words from your corpus with frequency > 50
+* Select 20 words from your corpus with frequency > 50
-* for each of these words, identify top-15 closest words
+* For each of these words
+  * Identify top-15 closest words
-* cluster them into three clusters using k-means++ implementation in `scikit-learn`
+  * Cluster these words into three clusters using k-means++ implementation in `scikit-learn`